 3.1.6) Store the samples at -20 °C for up to two weeks.

-3.2) Perform an immunoblot of all cells lines to determine which cell line has the most abundant protein of interest.
+3.2) Perform an immunoblot of all cell lines to determine which cell line has the most abundant protein of interest.

-NOTE: We followed the procedure described in Mahmood, T. and Yang, PC.23, with the following modifications.
+NOTE: Follow the procedure described in Mahmood, T. and Yang, PC.23, with the following modifications.

 3.2.1) Aliquot cell lysate (prepared in step 3.1) containing 10-50 µg of protein (depending on the abundance of the protein of interest) into microcentrifuge tubes.
-Add 2.5 µL of 6x Laemmli buffer and sufficient RIPA lysis buffer to make the volume up to 15 µL.
+Add 2.5 µL of 6X Laemmli buffer and sufficient RIPA lysis buffer to make the volume up to 15 µL.

 3.2.2) Load a 5% stacking and an appropriate concentration resolving (e.g., 10% for proteins between 15-100 kDa) SDS-PAGE gel with a protein ladder and the samples from step 3.2.1.
-Load 1x Laemmli buffer into empty wells.
+Load 1X Laemmli buffer into empty wells.
 Run the power supply at appropriate settings, typically 125 V, for 80 min or until the bromophenol blue dye reaches the bottom of the plate.

 3.2.3) Perform a semi-dry protein transfer as described in Wiedemann et al.24.